Goranjose/mokepon/README.md

 ## Installation Steps:

 1. Clone the repository.
-2. Open the project with Xcode.
+2. npm init.
-3. Run the app and enjoy it.
+3. npm run start.

 ## The process
 ### Built with